cyverse-archive/Donkey/doc/endpoints/app-metadata.md

 ## Listing Tool Installation Requests

+Unsecured Endpoint: GET /tool-requests

+Delegates to metadactyl: GET /tool-requests

 Secured Endpoint: GET /secured/tool-requests

 Delegates to metadactyl: GET /secured/tool-requests

-This service is a passthrough to the metadactyl endpoint using the same path.
-Please se the metadactyl documentation for more details.
+These services are passthroughs to the metadactyl endpoints using the same path.
+Please see the metadactyl documentation for more details.

 ## Listing Tool Installation Request Details